 In completing the assignment, I developed an outline I called the “Nine-Layer Onion.”
-These days, students in the Performance Management class I teach at University of Nevada Reno College of Extended Studies have told me they find the questions and answers generated by the Nine-Layer Onion to be useful.
+These days, students in the Performance Management class I teach at University of Nevada Reno Extended Studies have told me they find the questions and answers generated by the Nine-Layer Onion to be useful.

 When faced with an employee performance problem which impedes your store profitability, peel away the layers one-by-one until you find the cause and have taken effective corrective action.
 At each layer, shape the employee’s behavior with well-formed questions to yourself: